-This distance (X) is calculated by taking the value found for the wheelbase (L), multiplying it by the weight of the rear axle (W2) and dividing it by the total weight (W).
-The distance found (X) indicates the position of the centre of gravity (CG) measured from the centre of the front axle.
+The CG is calculated by taking the value of the wheelbase (WB) multiplied with the weight of the rear axle (W2) divided by the total weight (W).
+The distance found (X) indicates the position of the center of gravity (CG) measured from the center of the front axle.